Do you want to limit the number of WordPress form entries?

 3. Limit the Number of Form Submissions to Logged-In Users

 WPForms also lets you limit form entries to only logged-in users.

 Simply enable the ‘Logged in users only’ option.
 Then add a message that will appear for logged-out users that try to submit the form.

 4. Set Total Form Entry Limits and Restrictions

-You can limit the total number of forms that can be submitted by enabling the ‘Enable total entry limit’ option.
+You can also limit the total number of times the forms can be submitted by enabling the ‘Enable total entry limit’ option.

 Similarly, you can also set up restrictions on your form entries by clicking the ‘Enable user entry limit’ option.